top of page

 Marvel Rising: Battle of the Bands

 Dove Cameron's Spider-Gwen is good but she didn't need three of these specials.
-I'm really here for our only taste of Milana Vayntrub's Squirrel Girl after New Warriors was scrapped.
+I'm really here for our only taste of Milana Vayntrub's Squirrel Girl after the New Warriors show was scrapped.
 At least we finally get a fun villain thanks to Screaming Mimi.

 Premiere: Aug 28, 2019